angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 banner: Young Pyromancer
 kind: ARTICLE
 tags: [LEGACY, MEANDECK]
-title: "Doomsday at the Legacy Pit Open II: An Interview with RoseIsland"
+title: 'Doomsday at the Legacy Pit Open II: An Interview with RoseIsland'
 ---

 ## Table of Contents